donghaoren/SwBuilder/README.md

 ### SConstruct

 First you should import SwBuilder.
-It is required to use `execfile()`, because we need to define builders to SCons's environment.
+Copy `site_scons` to your project, and write the following code at the beginning of your SConstruct.

-    import SwBuilder.initialize
+    from SwBuilder import *
-    execfile(SwBuilder.initialize.execpath)

 Note that the targets files are relative to the `deploy` folder.